Wednesday, February 18, 2009

 In terms of raw jobs and raw cash, it's no surprise that California--the biggest state, staggering under one of the nation's worst unemployment rates--is the biggest beneficiary.
 What is surprising: On a per capita basis, it is smaller states--where unemployment is not as large a problem--that will get the most help, according to White House data released before the signing ceremony.

 Of the 10 smallest states (including the District of Columbia), six are estimated to receive the largest per capita job creation.
-So while California, Texas, New York and Florida, the four biggest states, get the most total jobs, it is some of the smallest states--Wyoming, Washington, D.C., Vermont, North and
+So while California, Texas, New York and Florida, the four biggest states, get the most total jobs, it is some of the smallest states--Wyoming, Washington, D.C., Vermont, North and South Dakota, and Delaware that are getting the biggest boost per citizen.

 Several of the biggest recipients on a per-person basis also have the lowest unemployment rates in the nation.
 Depending on one's perspective, that's either aid for those who don't need it, or it's rightfully not withholding funds from states that have done a good job keeping their economies in order.